About this Artist

-As he embarks on his fifth decade on the podium, NICHOLAS MCGEGAN — long hailed as “one of the finest baroque conductors of his generation” (London Independent) and “an expert in 18th-century style” (The New Yorker) — is recognized for his probing and revelatory explorations of music of all periods.
-The 2018/19 season marks his 33rd year as music director of Philharmonia Baroque Orchestra and Chorale, he is now Music Director Laureate.
+In his sixth decade on the podium, Nic McGegan — long hailed as “one of the finest baroque conductors of his generation” (The Independent) and “an expert in 18th-century style” (The New Yorker) — is recognized for his probing and revelatory explorations of music of all periods.
+Following a 34-year tenure as Music Director of Philharmonia Baroque Orchestra and Chorale, he is now Music Director Laureate.
 He is also Principal Guest Conductor of Hungary’s Capella Savaria.
 At home in opera houses, McGegan shone new light on close to twenty Handel operas as the Artistic Director and conductor at Germany‘s Göttingen Handel Festival for 20 years (1991-2001), and the Mozart canon as Principal Guest Conductor at Scottish Opera in the 1990s.
 He was also Principal Conductor of Sweden’s Drottningholm Court Theatre from 1993-1996.